martinjackson/simple-widgets/docs/MenuBar.md

     Exit

 2. type = indicates the type of menu, either horizontal or vertical.
 The two possible values are:
-    a. horizontal = indicates a horizontal menu.
+    - horizontal = indicates a horizontal menu.
 This is the default; therefore, if this prop is missing, it will default to horizontal.
-    b. vertical = indicates a vertical menu.
+    - vertical = indicates a vertical menu.
 All submenus will appear to the right of the menu.

     If type is given an invalid value, it will default to horizontal.